ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 UNSA requires a scanned copy of a language certificate which proves the language level – B1-B2 as agreed in the Inter-Institutional Agreement signed by partners institutions (according to the Common European Framework for Languages – see http://europass.cedefop.europa.eu/en/resources/european-language-levels-cefr).

 It’s a form provided by the sending institution, which must be filled in by computer and properly signed and stamped by the home institution.
-All information about offered study programmes, courses and language of tuition are available at http://www.erasmus.unsa.ba/academic_offer/.
+All information about offered study programmes, courses and language of tuition at University of Sarajevo is available at http://www.erasmus.unsa.ba/academic_offer/.

 Information about degrees and subjects must be given by the corresponding Coordinator at UNSA.
 All members/departments have a Departmental Coordinator which is the contact person for exchange students on all academic matters.
 They are assisted by the Central International Relations Office at UNSA headquarters and by extensions of this office in each member (see Contacts).
 The coordinator is the only person that can inform if the subjects are available or not to Erasmus students.